The diversity in the architecture that can be found in India is one of the aspects that makes it a fascinating country to visit.

-Rajasthan is a state that has long been on the bucket list of many-a-travellers that come to explore India.
-Upon entering the boundaries of this desert state, the first thing one notices is that the barren and often dull landscape beautifully juxtaposes with the bright colours of women’s clothing and men’s traditional headgear.
+Rajasthan is a state that has long been on the bucket list of many-a-travelers that come to explore India.
+Upon entering the boundaries of this desert state, the first thing one notices is that the barren and often dull landscape beautifully juxtaposes with the bright colors of women’s clothing and men’s traditional headgear.

 One of the most riveting destinations in Rajasthan is Chand Baori in Abhaneri.
 Stepwells such as this can be found all over India as they were the primary method of storing water in the olden times.

 Recently, my family had the opportunity of visiting the astounding Rani-ki-vav in Gujarat and many people are unaware that the national capital, New Delhi, also has a few stepwells including one at the Mehrauli Archaeological Park.

 Chand Baori was built by King Chanda sometime between 800-900 CE and is one of the oldest and prettiest stepwells in India.
 It is dedicated to Harshat Mata, the Goddess of Joy and Happiness, who is dutifully followed by many in this region.
 An equally remarkable temple in the name of the Goddess is situated next to the Baori.

 Stepwells, besides serving the purpose of conserving water, were also places for people to mingle and interact on a regular basis.
 While the Royals had a separate shaded area at Chand Baori, this architectural marvel was a refuge for the commons from the blistering sun as the temperature at the bottom of the 3500 steps is 5-6 degrees cooler.

 The well itself goes another 100 feet below the ground while the steep fall from the top can be at times daunting, especially for those with a fear of heights.